Tooth Decay Removal Procedure

 Decay or cavity is a common dental problem that affects the tooth hard tissues (cementum, enamel, and dentin).
 Tooth decay is a bacterial infection that causes hard tissue destruction, and eventually the loss of the tooth.
 In fact, is the most common cause of tooth loss.

-What is tooth decay?
-This occurs when the tooth hard tissues is destroyed by mouth bacteria.
-Bacterial plague feeds on sugary food and produce acids that attack the outer surface of the tooth.
+What is a tooth cavity?
+This occurs when the tooth hard tissues are destroyed by mouth bacteria.
+Bacterial plaque feeds on sugary food and produces acids that attack the outer surface of the tooth.
 And over time the hard tissues may break down due to constant acid attacks.

-We are living in world where sugary foods like cookies and chocolates are the best snacks, making tooth decay a common dental issue among the children and adults.
+We are living in world where sugary foods like cookies and chocolates are highly recommended snacks, making tooth decay a common dental issue among the children and adults.
 There are some people who are more susceptible to tooth decay removal, especially those who don’t take care of their oral healthy.

 Usually the mouth bacteria feed on cards such as sugar.
 Eating food with high concentration of sugar and other carbs can cause the production of acids that leads to dental erosion.
 Thus, a person who likes and eats sugary food is more susceptible to tooth decay removal.